prefapp/charts/charts/argo-workflows-operations/README.md

 - `datadog-unmute-mute-monitors`: Unmute or mute Datadog monitors.
 - `uptimerobot-resume-pause-monitors`: Resume or pause UptimeRobot monitors.
 - `slack-notification`: Send a notification to a Slack channel.
+- `apply-patches-system-services-aks-to-datadog`: Apply patches to system services in AKS to send logs to Datadog.

 ## Values File Structure